 Student Loan Forgiveness Programs for Native Americans

-While there are some specific programs to help with Native American student loan forgiveness, it’s important to also research what financial aid, including scholarships and loans, is available for American Indians and Alaska Natives.
+While there are some specific programs to help with Native American student loan forgiveness, it’s important to also research what financial aid, including scholarships and loans, is targeted toward American Indians and Alaska Natives.

 Picking a Career With Loan Forgiveness